 One of the best things that private employers can do for long-term productivity is to ensure employees get enough paid leave to relax on holiday, explore the world, or simply to rest and re-energise at home.

-The concept of flexible working is growing in popularity, partly due to the impact of digital technologies, which allow us to move away from traditional, office-based 9-5 jobs.
+The concept of flexible working is growing in popularity, partly due to the impact of digital technologies.
+The digital industry allows many of us to move away from traditional, office-based 9-5 jobs.

-Flexible working should be for everyone, but it’s particularly helpful for parents and care-givers, helping them work at the best time for them.
+Flexible working should be for everyone.
+Additionally, it’s particularly helpful for parents and care-givers, helping them work at the best time for them.

 Give your team flexibility and we can bet they will repay you with high quality work.

 For the future:

 Investing in employees long-term helps you to pave a successful future for every member of your team.
 Whether that’s through growth opportunities, office ethos or direct progression, setting out a clear journey will help build a better future whilst improving motivation and productivity day-to-day.

 Don’t underestimate the importance of training and professional development courses and opportunities.
 In a working environment, there’s always room for learning new skills, improving expertise and honing your craft.